-To reach the mountain refuge by car follow the signs to Pescaglia and then you’ll find more road signs to Monte Matanna... it's a narrow winding road so take care.
+To reach the mountain refuge by car, follow the signs to Pescaglia and then you’ll find more road signs to Monte Matanna.
+It's a narrow winding road so take care.
 You can leave the car in the parking of the Rifugio Alto Matanna and head to the top of the mountain following the signs of the paths numbers 3, 5, 109 and 121.
 Long stretches of bare rock are interspersed with green lawns on the crest of the mountain.
-If you are lucky you can see animals (wild sheep, roe deer, fallow deer), birds (swallow, partridge, golden eagle) and wild horses.
+If you are lucky you can see some animals (wild sheep, roe deer, fallow deer), birds (swallow, partridge, golden eagle) and wild horses.

 The view from the top embraces the coast and many islands and the rocky peaks of the southern Apuan Alps, as well as a large part of northern Tuscany.
-It's really worth: here are some photos that can testify this!
+It's really worth it!

 Cover image credit: Serena Puosi